top of page

 Mighty Kind

-The Mighty Meredith Project promotes kindness and wants to be involved in the kindness and care of others who have either experienced head trauma and are suffering silently or someone who has a hidden illness and needs their spirits lifted.
-Send them an act of kindness through the Mighty Meredith Project.
+The Mighty Meredith Project promotes kindness and care of others who have either experienced head trauma and are suffering silently.

 Awards and Recognition